 Be Bear Aware Coloring Book

-This PDF of our ADF&G Be Bear Aware coloring book (PDF 890 kB) teaches young students the basics of bear safety, including how to keep a clean camp and make noise when traveling in bear country.
+This PDF of our original ADF&G Be Bear Aware coloring book (2003) (PDF 1,080 kB) also teaches young students the basics of bear safety, including how to keep a clean camp and make noise when traveling in bear country.
 The Bear Aware poster (PDF 668 kB) is also available.

 Bear and Moose Safety Presentations